Jack Roush

-Jack Roush (born Jackson Earnest Roush on April 19, 1942) is the founder, CEO, and co-owner of Roush Fenway Keselowski Racing, a NASCAR team headquartered in Concord, North Carolina, and is chairman of Roush Enterprises.
+Jackson Earnest Roush (born April 19, 1942) is an American businessman who is the founder, CEO, and co-owner of Roush Fenway Keselowski Racing, a NASCAR team headquartered in Concord, North Carolina, and is chairman of Roush Enterprises.

 Roush Enterprises is the parent company for Roush Racing as well as Roush Industries, a freelance engineering firm; Roush Performance, an automotive aftermarket development company; and ROUSH CleanTech, a manufacturer of propane autogas fuel systems, all headquartered in Livonia, Michigan.
 His companies employ more than 2,000 people throughout North America and Europe.

 Rarely seen without his trademark Panama hat, Roush is known on the NASCAR circuit as "The Cat in the Hat".

 Roush was inducted into the International Motorsports Hall of Fame on April 27, 2006.
 In 2008, Roush was elected to the Michigan Sports Hall of Fame and was inducted on September 13, 2010, in Novi.

 On May 23, 2018, Roush was selected as one of the five inductees for the 2019 NASCAR Hall of Fame class.
 Roush was also inducted into the EAA Warbirds of America Hall of Fame on November 8, 2018, for his contributions to warbirds and the warbird community.
 On November 3, 2022, he was inducted into the SEMA (Specialty Aftermarket Market Association) Hall of Fame.
 Roush was inducted into the Motorsports Hall of Fame of America in 2022.
 In 2025, he was inducted into the Trans-Am Series Hall of Fame.

 Roush Enterprises maintains a collection of race cars and collectible cars.
 The exhibit is free and is located in Livonia, Michigan.